 Housing costs in Mashpee are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

-Unlike some towns, Mashpee isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Mashpee are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Mashpee is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Mashpee is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Mashpee who work in management occupations (12.70%), sales jobs (12.37%), and office and administrative support (11.89%).
+There are especially a lot of people living in Mashpee who work in sales jobs (13.13%), office and administrative support (12.61%), and management occupations (11.98%).

 Mashpee is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The education level of Mashpee citizens is very high relative to the national average among all cities (21.84%): 36.22% of adults in Mashpee have a bachelor's degree or even advanced degree.
+The citizens of Mashpee are very well educated compared to the average community in the nation: 36.58% of adults in Mashpee have a bachelor's degree or even advanced degree.

 Mashpee is a somewhat ethnically-diverse town.
 The people who call Mashpee home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mashpee residents report their race to be White, followed by Native American.
-Important ancestries of people in Mashpee include English, Italian, German, and French .
+Important ancestries of people in Mashpee include English, Italian, French , and German.

 The most common language spoken in Mashpee is English.
 Other important languages spoken here include Spanish and French.